 (4) Production capacity in step with or ahead of market demand.

 (5) Ability to serve the customers in marketing, parts, service, and promotion.

 (6) Strong margins and cash flow to provide the ability to finance the business and its expansion.
 No debt.

 (7) Persistence to see a project through to a successful conclusion

 (8) People who can make the necessary happen.

 [ Ed. note.
 Tony Johnson’s vision was much like what we had in the 1960s.
-I know because “Planning” was in my job title.
+I know because Planning was in my job title.
 The business always had too many businesses.
 But that provided the kind of diversification which I think helped the sales curve.
-It was a vertical integration of product and a horizontal aggregation of market.
+It was a vertical integration of products and a horizontal aggregation of the market.
 Maybe what he was talking about is more a matter of style than substance. ]